azhararain/healthcheck_vios/README.md

 Requirements
 ------------

 This role is only for IBM VIOS.
+This role uses "raw" module as it VIOS does not have Python installed therefore Python is NOT required for this role.

+Create an "ansible" user on the VIOS or any other user. padmin user cannot be used.

 Role Variables
 --------------